PeterWaher/HardenMqtt/README.md

 participants of the communication.

-To resolve these vulnerabilities (some of which cannot be resolved efficiently by the participants themselves), special care has to be taked.
+To resolve these vulnerabilities (some of which cannot be resolved efficiently by the participants themselves), special care has to be taken.
 The purpose of the repository is to highlight how these things can be resolved, and the application be hardened.

 **Note**: The [Troll](Troll) application can be used as a testing tool, to make sure applications that use MQTT are made resilient.
 Please feel free to extend the application to include more ways to troll participants in the network.
 Note however,